adamjakab/BeetsPluginGoingRunning/README.md

     $ beet goingrunning 10K --dry-run

 Let's go!
-Copy your songs to your target based on the `10K` training and using the plugin shorthand:
+Copy your songs to your device based on the `10K` training and using the plugin shorthand:

-    $ beet run longrun
+    $ beet run 10K
-    s

 Do the same as above but today you feel Ska:

-    $ beet run longrun genre:ska
+    $ beet run 10K genre:ska

 ## Issues